A cyber attack is disastrous for businesses. This is even more true for small businesses without the proper security strategies in place.

 If you have an IT team, this is a job for them.
-If not, consult an IT professional to help you identify your exposure and create a plan.
+If not, consult an IT professional to identify your exposure and create a plan.

 2. Prioritize your assets

 Cyber security asset assessment involves identifying your IT assets and potential security risks.
-Your assets include your traditional devices as well as your digital assets.
+Your assets include traditional devices as well as digital assets.

-Here are some common business assets to consider:
+Here are some examples of common business assets to consider:

 - PCs and mobile devices.